-MHS King Joules, owned by Tom Joules, is a 12-year-old Irish Sport Horse (ISH) gelding.
+MHS King Joules (aka Jay) is a 13-year-old Irish Sport Horse gelding.
 He is by the Thoroughbred Ghareeb (also the sire of Oliver’s ride ODT Ghareeb) out of a mare by Cavalier Royale.
 He was first ridden to three-star level by Mary King and then the ride was passed to Andrew Nicholson.
 Oliver gained the ride after Andrew was injured in a fall at Gatcombe 2015.
-The pair started at Burghley last year but retired on the cross county

 Spanish Sports horse,

 Dam Castlemorris Hope (Furisto )